news

 For too long, independent pharmacists have carried the weight of a system that increasingly works against them.
 From below-cost reimbursements to clawbacks and opaque practices, Pharmacy Benefit Managers (PBMs) have shaped an uneven playing field that threatens not only the livelihood of community pharmacies—but also the access and quality of care patients rely on.

-• Anthony V. Minniti, BScPharm, RPh, FACA, Owner, Camden Apothecary Dispensary/Bell Pharmacy
+• Anthony V. Minniti, BScPharm, RPh, FACA, Owner/RPIC of the Bell Rexall Pharmacy

 • Jay Phipps, PharmD, MBA, FACA, FACVP, Pharmacy Gladiator, President & CEO, Phipps Pharmacy, PhippsCARE, and Health Insurance Solutions